oatlog/oatlog/doc/proposal/main.typ

   likely be useful for the inner loops of the joins.
 - *Hands-on optimization projects*.
-Practical experience optimizing sequential programs, thinking about memory access patterns, roofline modeling, SIMD, parallelism mirrors the type of work we will do with the e-graph engine aside from us not focusing on single-threaded performance.
+Practical experience optimizing sequential programs, thinking about memory access patterns, roofline modeling, SIMD, parallelism mirrors the type of work we will do with the e-graph engine aside from us focusing on single-threaded performance.

 === TDA507 Computational methods in bioinformatics and TIN093 Algorithms
 - *Heuristic algorithm design*.
 With rules like commutativity and associativity e-graphs experience